 He absolutely refused to lose this game, and by scoring his team's final 25 points, by scoring 29 of the last 30, he made sure that didn't happen.
 Good thing too.
 A Cavs loss would have made a footnote of this unforgettable game.

-It's not even so much that he did it, but how he did it, with a flurry of off-balance jumpers, three pointers, drives, scoops, layups, free throws and an array of demoralizing dunks.
+how he did it, with a flurry of off-balance jumpers, three pointers, drives, scoops, layups, free throws and an array of demoralizing dunks.
 He was going to score, and there was nothing they could do to stop him, not Tayshaun Prince, not Chauncey Billups, Not Richard Hamilton.
 Not all of the Pistons together could keep him from putting the ball in the hole.
 He was checked, hacked and whacked en route to the rim on the final, game deciding drive.
 They needn't have bothered:

 No comments: